-By combining a broader range of sensors and state-of-the-art electronics, we can derive several fit-for-purpose system configurations and applications that can greatly simplify operations and hardware cost by being tailored to the users need and experience.
+A broader range of sensors and state-of-the-art electronics yield several fit-for-purpose system configurations and applications that can greatly simplify operations and hardware cost by being tailored to the users need and experience.

 2. System Parameters